AnakStern/Stern-Berkely-AI-course-Capstone-Assignment-20_1/README.md

 ## c.
 Feature engineering or classification model to capture potential effects on the target associated with a project being funded by a certain donor (dataset has 12 distinct donors).
 For example, do foreign aid projects funded by Japan tend to be associated with higher performance ratings?
 ## d.
 Modeling to assess whether combinations of different features predict project performance (e.g., does a project with a longer duration from a particular donor in a country with a relatively high level of corruption control tend to have a better performance rating?)
 ## e.
 How to drop or account for null values without losing useful data (i.e., maintaining a larger n)

-Coefficients on the baseline regression model were all at a small magnitude, indicating little predictive power.
-This aligns with the correlation heatmap.